 Stop by the history center and see what is changing and all that is new.
 We look forward to all visitors from all corners of the earth.

--As the impending heat of summer is approaching, the history center was hit with a massive blow last week.
-We noticed that our air conditioning system was not working properly.
-We had a technician come and take a look for us and the news was not pleasant.
-We are in need of a complete new system at the cost of around $10,000.00.
-This system is vital to the climate control to keep memorabilia and artifacts from being destroyed.
-We have been fortunate to keep the humidity out for now but as the summer presses on it will be a struggle.
+-As many of you know we had to replace the air conditioning/heating system in the history center last month.
 This is the same system that is our secondary heat in the winter months to keep utility cost down.
 Before the system failed or began working improperly it saved us around 3% on our natural gas bill in the winter months.
 For a small non-profit organization that is a large savings as we rely almost entirely on donations.

+This is turning into an expensive project for the history center and could take us many months to pay for.
 We are currently trying to put together some fundraisers to help with the cost of the replacement.
 We will announce the fundraisers and details as they become available.
-If you would like to help or make a donation to help with the replacing of our heating and cooling system please contact the history center.
+If you would like to help or make a donation to help cover the cost of replacing of our heating and cooling system please contact the history center.

 (The Lisbon History Center Foundation Inc. is a licensed 501c3 non-profit and all donations are tax deductible)